 If you’re not sure what you want out of your retirement, download our interactive worksheet to find out.

-Equally important to determining how you’ll save money is deciding how you’ll spend it.
+Equally important to determine how you’ll save money is deciding how you’ll spend it.
 You need to strike a balance between ensuring you don’t run out of your savings too quickly and living post-retirement life to its fullest.

 In some ways this is a lot like a budget – it’s an itemised plan designed to ensure your expenditure stays in check.
 However, it differs from a budget in that it is not necessarily supported by a renewable income.
 In many cases, retirement income is drawn primarily from superannuation benefits and possibly the pension.
 This can, of course, change with a clever diversified investment strategy outside of superannuation, but a significant 47 percent of Australian pre-retirees report having no such investments, according to Empirica Research.

 The pace with which you withdraw income from your assets is also an important consideration.
 Incorporating a transition to retirement income stream in your plan may help you ease into post-work life and save more money for potentially greater fees in the future (such as medical bills or residential care).
 Alternatively, you might prefer to withdraw large amounts upon retirement to travel while your health allows it.

 The concept of downsizing has long been used by retirees and empty nesters who feel overwhelmed by the maintenance obligations and possible loneliness of larger homes.